Free-Body Diagram Builder · SimulatorBuild & Read Force Diagrams

 Objective

-Verify Newton's second law on an inclined surface — observe how weight, normal force, kinetic friction, and an applied force combine into a net force that determines acceleration.
-The sim models a rigid block on a rigid incline under kinetic friction, ignoring static friction transitions and rotational effects.
+Verify Newton's second law on an inclined surface: observe how weight, normal force, friction, and an applied force combine into a net force that determines acceleration.
+The sim models a rigid block on a rigid incline with Coulomb friction: the friction direction follows the block's motion, and when friction can balance the other along-surface forces the block is held static (net force zero).
+Rotational effects are ignored and μk is used for both the static cap and kinetic sliding.

 Setup

-4. Reset.
+- Reset.
 Set Incline angle to 0° (flat surface).
-Press Start and confirm Normal Force equals Weight — the ratio FN/Fg should be exactly 1.00.
+Press Start and confirm Normal Force equals Weight: the ratio FN/Fg should be exactly 1.00.

 Analytical Prediction